Start9Labs/documentation/site/source/user-manual/backups/backup-setup/backup-synology.rst

 #.
 Click "Save".

 That's it!
-You can now :ref:`Create<backup-create>` encrypted, private backups of all your Embassy data to your Linux machine or external drive!!
+You can now :ref:`Create<backup-create>` encrypted, private backups of all your Start9 server's data to your Synology NAS!